NIRVANALAN/LN3Diff/README.md

 ## :dromedary_camel: TODO

+- [x] Release the new T23D and I23D DiT model trained with 180K G-Objaverse instances (Aug 2024).
+- [x] Release the new 3D VAE trained with 180K G-Objaverse instances (July 2024).
-- [ ] Release DiT-based 3D generation framework.
+- [x] Release DiT-based, flow-matching based 3D generation framework (July 2024).
 - [ ] Polish the dataset preparation and training doc.
 - [ ] add metrics evaluation scripts and samples.
 - [ ] Lint the code.
 - [ ] Add Gradio demo.
-- [ ] Release the new T23D Objaverse model trained with 80K+ instances dataset.
-- [x] Release the inference and training code.
+- [x] Release the inference and training code (Apr 2024).
-- [x] Release the pre-trained checkpoints of ShapeNet and FFHQ.
+- [x] Release the pre-trained checkpoints of ShapeNet and FFHQ (Apr 2024).
-- [x] Release the pre-trained checkpoints of T23D Objaverse model trained with 30K+ instances dataset.
+- [x] Release the pre-trained checkpoints of T23D Objaverse model trained with 30K+ instances dataset (Apr 2024).
-- [x] Release the stage-1 VAE of Objaverse trained with 80K+ instances dataset.
+- [x] Release the stage-1 VAE of Objaverse trained with 80K+ instances dataset (Apr 2024).